 Your mission statement will ultimately serve as a guideline for all of your habits, routines, decisions, and future goals.
 Going over this statement every now and then will keep you on track and help you understand how and why your values may change with time.

-You may be wondering, “What is a personal mission statement?"
-If you haven’t heard of a personal mission statement, you have come to the right place.
+You may be wondering, “What is a personal mission statement?”
+Many people haven’t heard of it.
+If you are one of them, you have come to the right place.

 Let’s get to it.